afrigeri/mdis_data_pipeline/README.md

 # Referencing this

-This work has been firstly presented at EPSC 2018 in Berlin: [Using Git in Planetary Research](https://meetingorganizer.copernicus.org/EPSC2018/EPSC2018-1058-2.pdf)
+This work has been firstly presented on Sept 2018 EPSC 2018 in Berlin: [Using Git in Planetary Research](https://meetingorganizer.copernicus.org/EPSC2018/EPSC2018-1058-2.pdf)